North Jersey traffic - Drake concert at Prudential Center

 Bergen County traffic

-There may be some residual flooding on Paterson Plank Road in Secaucus from yesterday's rain.

-Construction on the George Washington Bridge eastbound closes up to two lanes on the lower level, 10:30 a.m. to 4:30 p.m. through April 4; the right lane on the upper level, 10 a.m. to 4:30 p.m. through April 5; two lanes on the upper level, 10 p.m.
-April 4 to 5 a.m.
-April 5; and three lanes on the upper level, 11 p.m. to 8 a.m., April 5 through April 7.
-The ramp to the upper level from the southbound Palisades Interstate Parkway, will be closed 11 p.m. to 8 a.m., April 5 to April 7.

-Bridge inspection on Route 17 will close one southbound lane near I-80 in Lodi, 9 p.m.
-April 4 to 5 a.m.
+Bridge inspection on Lemoine Avenue southbound near Route 9W in Fort Lee will intermittently close all lanes, 8 to 11 a.m.
 April 5.

-On the Garden State Parkway, installation of traffic monitoring systems will close up to two northbound lanes between exit 159 in Saddle Brook and exit 165AB in Paramus, 10 p.m.
-April 4 to 6 a.m.
+On Route 17, guard rail repairs close the left lane northbound near Garland Way in Lyndhurst, 9 a.m. to 2:30 p.m.
 April 5.

+Construction on the George Washington Bridge eastbound closes the right lane on the upper level, 10 a.m. to 4:30 p.m.
+April 5; and three lanes on the upper level, 11 p.m. to 8 a.m. through April 7.
+The ramp to the upper level from the southbound Palisades Interstate Parkway, will be closed 11 p.m. to 8 a.m. through April 7.

+On Sylvan Avenue southbound, the right lane will be closed for road work between Sage Road in Englewood Cliffs and the Palisades Parkway in Fort Lee, 9 p.m.
+April 5 to 6 a.m.
+April 6; and for utility work between Palisades Avenue and John Street in Englewood Cliffs, 9 a.m. to 3 p.m.
+April 7.

 Sign work on the New Jersey Turnpike/I-95 will close the northbound express lanes between exit 70AB in Ridgefield Park and exit 72A in Fort Lee, 9 p.m.
 April 6 to 6 a.m.
 April 7.